mikbe/commandable/README.markdown

 ## Usage Instructions

-After installing the `Commandable` gem require it:
+After installing the `Commandable` gem require it somewhere that gets loaded before your class does:

     require 'commandable'